MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Create an Azure Spring Cloud instance and Apps

 Provision an Azure Spring Cloud instance in your Azure subscription.
-Then, provision an app for every service being migrated.
+Then, provision an app for every service you're migrating.
 Don't include the Spring Cloud registry and configuration servers.
 Do include the Spring Cloud Gateway service.
 For instructions, see the [Azure Spring Cloud quickstart](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).

 ### Prepare the Spring Cloud Config server